syagawa/cameyamasan/README.md

 $ cd <this repository directory>
 $ cp ./service/example-camerawithpy.service ./camerawithpy.service
 ```
-Edit <this app directory name> in ./camerawithpy.service
+Edit <this app directory name> in ./camerawithpy.service and Uncomment
-Edit <absolute path of this app directory> in ./camerawithpy.service and Uncomment
 Edit <this py directory name> in ./start.sh

 ```bash